yenniejun/music-factorization/README.md

 I wanted to write something that "factorized"  scales into parts that could be understood with combinations of the above "symmetric" scales.
 For example, the scale
 `A B C D E G A`
 can be understood as a combination of two 3-note segements of the whole tone scale (`C D E` and `G A B`).
 It can also be understood as a combination of one 2-note segment of the tritone scale (`E G`) and two 2-note segments of the whole tone scale(`A B`, `C, D`).

+## Tests
+I have some rudimentary unit tests that tests each function.
+Eventually, would like to add mock and test some more scenarios.
+You can run these simply with `python3 tests.py`

+## Future
+This is just the basic vision of what I want to achieve.
+Eventually I would like to add the UI element of showing how one scale can be split into different components in different ways, and of letting the user input their specified scale.